Hikaru Shida: Early beginnings; AEW Women's World Championship reigns (2019–2024)

 On the January 1, 2020, episode of Dynamite, Shida lost in an AEW Women's World Championship match involving the champion Riho, Britt Baker, and Nyla Rose, with Riho retaining.
 At Bash at the Beach, Shida teamed with Kris Statlander, defeating Brandi Rhodes and Melanie Cruise.
-On May 23 at Double or Nothing, Shida defeated Nyla Rose in a no disqualification and no countout match to win her first AEW Women's World Championship after 12 weeks being the number one contender.
-Shida had her first title defense in AEW at Fyter Fest against Penelope Ford, before the match started Kip Sabian was being physically aggressive to Shida so as a result he was banned from ringside leaving Ford's corner empty, and Shida retained the title clean.
+On May 23 at Double or Nothing, Shida defeated Nyla Rose in a no disqualification and no countout match to win her first AEW Women's World Championship.
+Shida had her first title defense at Fyter Fest against Penelope Ford.
+Before the match started Kip Sabian was being physically aggressive to Shida so as a result he was banned from ringside leaving Ford's corner empty, and Shida retained.
 On the August 22 episode of Dynamite, Shida was challenged for her title by the NWA World Women's Champion Thunder Rosa.
-Their match was scheduled on All Out.
-On September 5, at All Out, Shida successfully defended her title against Rosa.

-On January 6, 2021, edition of Dynamite, Shida retained her title against Abadon.
-At the end of January, Shida returned to Japan to help produce the Japanese bracket in the Women's World Championship Eliminator Tournament, where the winner will face Shida for her title at Revolution.
+Their match was scheduled on All Out on September 5 where Shida successfully defended her title against Rosa.
+At the end of January 2021, Shida returned to Japan to help produce the Japanese bracket in the Women's World Championship Eliminator Tournament, where the winner will face Shida for her title at Revolution.
 During her stay in Japan, Shida had her first match over a month, where she alongside Mei Suruga and Rin Kadokura defeated Maki Itoh, Veny and Shida's trainer Emi Sakura.
 Ryo Mizunami ended up being the tournament winner, and the two had a match for the title at Revolution, which Shida won.
-Shida defeated Tay Conti in a title match on the April 21 episode of Dynamite.
-On May 30 at Double or Nothing, Britt Baker defeated Shida for the AEW Women's World Championship.
-Shida held the title for 372 days, which is the current record for the title, and at the time, it made her the longest-reigning overall champion in AEW history (this record would be broken by Jade Cargill with the AEW TBS Championship in January 2023).
-On October 27 episode of Dynamite Shida faced Serena Deeb in the first round of TBS Championship Tournament which Shida won and this also concluded her 50th AEW win.
+On May 30 at Double or Nothing, Britt Baker defeated Shida for the AEW Women's World Championship, ending Shida's reign at 372 days, the longest reign in the title's history.

+On October 27 episode of Dynamite, Shida faced Serena Deeb in the first round of TBS Championship Tournament which Shida won and this also concluded her 50th AEW win.
 Shida was eliminated by Nyla Rose in the quarterfinals.

-On April 6, 2022, episode of Dynamite, Shida participated in the Owen Hart Cup and defeated Julia Hart in the qualifier match.
-On May 13 episode of Rampage, Tony Schiavone announced that Shida was injured, she was out of the tournament and was replaced by Kris Statlander.
-Then it was revealed that Shida was working in Japan during the tournament and she couldn't re-enter the country in time.
+On April 6, 2022, episode of Dynamite, Shida participated in the Women's Owen Hart Foundation Tournament and defeated Julia Hart in the qualifier match.
+On May 13 episode of Rampage, Tony Schiavone announced that Shida was out of the tournament due to injury and was replaced by Kris Statlander.
+It was revealed that Shida was working in Japan during the tournament and she could not re-enter the country in time.
 On September 4 at All Out, Shida faced Baker, Jamie Hayter and Toni Storm for the interim AEW Women's World Championship which Shida lost.
-At Holiday Bash Shida faced Hayter for the championship in a losing effort.
+At Dynamite: Holiday Bash, Shida faced Hayter for the championship in a losing effort.
 The match received positive reception from AEW backstage.